Inés Weinberg de Roca

 DJH: And you were talking with Justice Utter about the fact that you thought in the common law, judges were . . . yeah.

 That’s what we are told.
-That’s not what I think because I don’t know, but whenever we wonder why system this way here, the answer is, “that’s common law.”
+That’s not what I think because I don’t know, but whenever we wonder why is this done this way here, the answer is, “that’s common law.”

 But that’s different explanations of what common law is.